New Zealand Patients Provided Positive Feedback After Taking CBD Oil

 According to the study, some patients had a mental health disorder.
 CBD therapy had a positive impact on their health and allowed them to feel an improved quality of life.
 Patients also reported enhanced mobility as well as general ability to perform daily tasks.

 New Zealand legalized medical cannabis three years ago.
 On April 1, 2020, the Ministry of Health developed a scheme to enable the commercial cultivation, production, and distribution of medicinal cannabis.
-Health Minister Dr. David Clarke says the new regulations will allow cannabis medicines to be grown and produced locally that may help ease the pain of thousands of people.
+Health Minister Dr. David Clarke says the new regulations will allow cannabis medicines to be grown and produced locally that may help ease the discomfort of thousands of people.